 Do you desire to promote community development for students and staff?
 Do you desire to gain critical experience working in residence life and housing?
 You can be a part of a team focused on student support and academic development by joining a dynamic team of student affairs professionals.
 We are seeking highly motivated individuals with a drive to work with and develop students to apply for the Community Coordinator position at the University of Cincinnati.

-The Division of Student Affairs is seeking to hire up a Community Coordinator in Resident Education & Development.
+The Division of Student Affairs is seeking to hire up to two (2) Community Coordinator in Resident Education & Development from this posting.
 The Community Coordinator (CC) is responsible for the management, administration, services, and activities in a residential building/area consisting of 450-800 students.
 The Community Coordinator assists with the selection, training, supervision, and evaluation of 11-22 Resident Advisors (RA).
 Other duties include community development, student development, staff development, student conduct, crisis intervention, programming, hall government advisement, and summer programs.
 This person is a member of the Resident Education and Development Senior Staff team and is directly supervised by the Area Coordinator of their assigned hall.
 This is a required live on-campus position that includes the expectation of eating in our Dining Centers to provide policy enforcement within the dining facilities.
 This position is an hourly, non-exempt employee.

 Provides supervision to resident advisors in the assigned residential building.